Command Line Reference

 --write-read-names, --no-write-read-names

-Tabulate relationships per position for relate data
+Tabulate relationships per position for idmut data

-Tabulate relationships per read for relate data
+Tabulate relationships per read for idmut data

 Select a region of a reference given its 5’ and 3’ end coordinates